Vladislav Yeryomenko

-Vladislav Vitalevich Yeryomenko (Владислав Витальевич Ерёменко; born April 24, 1999) is a Belarusian professional ice hockey defenceman currently playing for HC CSKA Moscow of the Kontinental Hockey League (KHL).
+Vladislav Vitalevich Yeryomenko (Владислав Витальевич Ерёменко; born April 24, 1999) is a Belarusian professional ice hockey defenceman currently playing for HC Neftekhimik Nizhnekamsk of the Kontinental Hockey League (KHL).

 Playing career

 Yeryomenko spent two seasons in North America playing major junior hockey for the Calgary Hitmen of the Western Hockey League (WHL).
-He was drafted 151st overall by the Nashville Predators in the 2018 NHL Entry Draft.
+He was drafted 151st overall by the Nashville Predators in the 2018 NHL entry draft.
 He attended the Predators prospect and training camp but was cut from the team in September 2018 and did not sign a contract with the team, he returned for a third and final junior season with the Hitmen.

 He signed his first professional contract in his native Belarus, agreeing to a deal with HC Dinamo Minsk of the Kontinental Hockey League on 19 August 2019.

-Following three seasons within Dinamo Minsk, Yeryomenko left the club as a free agent and signed a two-year contract with Russian based club, Metallurg Magnitogorsk on 17 May 2022.
+Following three seasons within Dinamo Minsk, Yeryomenko left the club as a free agent and signed a two-year contract with Russian-based club, Metallurg Magnitogorsk on 17 May 2022.

-After a three year tenure on the blueline with Metallurg, Yeryomenko continued his career in the KHL by signing a one-year contract as a free agent with CSKA Moscow on 18 June 2025.
+After a three-year tenure on the blueline with Metallurg, Yeryomenko continued his career in the KHL by signing a one-year contract as a free agent with HC CSKA Moscow on 18 June 2025.

+Yeryomenko played a lone season within CSKA, and was traded in the following off-season to HC Dynamo Moscow before immediately moving to Neftekhimik Nizhnekamsk in an exchange of player rights.
+He was signed to a two-year contract with Nizhnekamsk on 25 August 2026.